-This Regulator is suitable for every class of work for which Oxygen is emploved (except metal cutting-see Fig. 15 below).
-It automatically delivers gas from the Cylinder at any pressure to which it is set up to 30 lbs. per square
+This Regulator is suitable for every class of work for which Oxygen is employed (except metal cutting-see special pamphlet on Metal Cutting).
+It automatically delivers gas from the Cylinder at any pressure to which it is set up to 30 lbs.

-Fig. 15.-" ENDURANCE" HIGH PRESSURE AUTOMATIC REGULATOR.
+Fig. 15.-"ENDURANCE" HIGH PRESSURE AUTOMATIC REGULATOR.
 (Patent.)
-FITTED WITH HIGH AND LOW PRESSURE.

-GAUGES,
+FITTED WITH HIGH AND LOW PRESSURE GAUGES,

 This Regulator is similar to the one illustrated in Fig. 14, but is adjusted to pressure gauge by means of thumb screw to automatically deliver gas at any desired pressure up to 10 atmospheres.
-It is specially constructed for use in metal cutting where comparatively. high constant pressures are required.
+It is specially constructed for use in metal cutting and other purposes where comparatively high constant pressures are required.